 Letter of Credit (L/C) – a payment mechanism used in international trade.
 It is a written commitment from a bank on behalf of one party that guarantees payment to a third-party, provided that the stated terms and conditions have been met.

-Logistics – the management of the flow of things between the point of origin and the point of consumption in order to meet requirements of customers or corporations.
+Logistics – the management of the flow of things between the point of origin and the point of consumption in order to meet the requirements of customers or corporations.
 It involves the integration of information flow, materials handling, production, packaging, inventory, transportation, warehousing and security.

 MOQ (Minimum Order Quantity) – the lowest quantity of a certain product that a supplier is willing to sell.